-REMINDER -- IMPORTANT CHANGES:
+REMINDER -- IMPORTANT CHANGES

-- 1. As of 2017, filing a claim is now a two-step process: - If you did not do so last year, BEFORE you file a claim, you may REGISTER with the Copyright Royalty Board's new eCRB system. - AFTER your registration has been accepted by CRB Staff, you will be able to file your claim using the new system. - 2.
-The claim forms themselves have been streamlined, and no longer require a specific example of distant retransmission.
+Since 2017, filing a claim is a two-step process:

+- If you did not do so last year, BEFORE you file a claim, you must REGISTER with the Copyright Royalty Board's electronic filing and case management system, the eCRB. - AFTER your registration has been accepted by CRB Staff, you will be able to file your claim using the eCRB.